-9.27 A Welsh Language Impact Assessment has been carried out which has found there to be no clear link to the Welsh Language Standards given the tax's

-- narrow focus.
-There are very close links between this Bill and TCMA which sets out the governance around how devolved taxes will be collected and managed in Wales and provides the powers to establish the WRA to carry out this function. - 9.28 As a new Welsh public body in Wales, WRA will be subject to the Welsh Language Standards and the goals of the Wellbeing of Future Generations (WFG) Act 2015 and will take advice from both the Welsh Language and WFG commissioners.
-The benefits of devolving LfT are around the bilingual service offering available to customers and the approach will ensure the parity of language provision in the services it delivers.
+- 9.27 A Welsh Language Impact Assessment has been carried out which has found there to be no clear link to the Welsh Language Standards given the tax's narrow focus.
+That said; there are very close links between this Bill and TCMA which sets out the governance around how devolved taxes will be collected and managed in Wales and provides the powers to establish the WRA to carry out this function. - 9.28 As a new Welsh public body in Wales, WRA will be subject to the Welsh Language Standards and the goals of the Well-being of Future Generations (WFG) Act 2015 and will take advice from both the Welsh Language and WFG commissioners.
+The benefits therefore of devolving LfT are around the bilingual service offering available to customers and the approach will ensure the parity of language provision in the services it delivers.